syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable dynamic searching behaviour in grid.
+Gets or sets a value that indicates whether to enable dynamic searching behavior in grid.
 Currently search box can be enabled through &ldquo;toolbarSettings&rdquo;